On the generalizability of artificial neural networks in spin models: Introduction

-Our results show that the ANNs are able to use any two of the $q$ states in a $q$-state Potts model to reproduce critical properties that are generally in good agreement with known values.
-Using the same ANNs that have only been trained with spin configurations of the Ising model on a square lattice, we then examine the applicability of the ANNs to spin configurations sampled from different lattice geometries and dimensions.
-We show that the same ideas can be applied to the antiferromagnetic $q$-state Potts model on a square lattice, which is much more complex than its ferromagnetic counterpart.
+Our results show that the trained ANNs are able to use any two out of the $q$ states in a $q$-state Potts model to reproduce critical properties that are generally in good agreement with known values.
+Furthermore, We demonstrate that the same ideas can be applied to the antiferromagnetic $q$-state Potts model on a square lattice, which is significantly more complex than its ferromagnetic counterpart.

-Finally, we explore the impact of reducing the exponentially large state space of the Monte Carlo-sampled spin configurations used to train the ANNs to only three representative spin configurations artificially constructed by symmetry considerations, where estimated critical properties also agree well with known values.
+Finally, we explore the impact of reducing the exponentially large state space of the Monte Carlo-sampled spin configurations used to train the ANNs to one that comprises only three representative spin configurations artificially constructed by symmetry considerations, where estimated critical properties also agree well with known values.